junior-jl/learning-python/fundamentals/notes.md

 ### Indexing

-In a string, every character is given a numberical index based on its position.
+In a string, every character is given a numerical index based on its position.
 Like most programming languages, Python indexes a string from 0 to n-1 where n is its length.
 So, the first character in a string is on index 0.

 #### Accessing characters